 Press 2 wonton wrappers into each pan cup.
 I like to add one wrapper then place another on top, rotated 45 degrees from the bottom one to better fill the cup.

 Bake for 25 minutes or until golden brown.

 This was my first time ever making potstickers.
-Anita agrees – they were fantastic!
+My wife agrees – they were fantastic!
 No, they’re not authentic.
 I didn’t make my own dough.
 I cheated and used wonton wrappers instead.
 They were an excellent first attempt at making wonton potstickers, and we’d make them the same way again the next time!

 If you like a little kick in your wonton potstickers, add a little dried pepper flake to the meat mixture before wrapping them.
 They also add a nice kick to the dipping sauce.

 Also try my herbed wonton crisps.
 They make for a delicious snack.
 For something with more of a kick, try my creamy Cajun sausage ravioli.